tobykurien/Xtendroid/README.md

 There are several examples in the examples folder: https://github.com/tobykurien/Xtendroid/tree/master/examples

-For an example of a live project that uses this library, see the Webapps project https://github.com/tobykurien/webapps
+For an example of a live project that uses this library, see the Webapps project: https://github.com/tobykurien/webapps

 Getting Started
 ===============